prodigy803/Automate_Your_Invoice/README.md

 # Ending Output:
 - As of now the output is being delivered "Invoice Wise" into individual excel files.
 Later on the plan is to consolidate the invoices based on the template and give a consolidated excel instead of standalone excel files.

-- As of now you may use a sample pandas based script to consolidate the excel files as per your need.
+- As of now you may use a simple pandas based script to consolidate the excel files as per your need.

 Footnote:
-There are still some bugs in the code that will be ironed out by v1.1 (such as support for just one invoice type).
-Please be assured that the demo is worked correct as expected and you will be able to see the raw output in the invoice folder of "Demo / Demo1".
+There are still some bugs in the code that will be ironed out by v1.2.
+Please be assured that the demo is worked correct as expected and you will be able to see the raw output in the invoice folder of "Demo/Demo_1" or "Demo/Demo_2".

 Thanks,
 PJ